apache/airflow/docs/apache-airflow-providers-dbt-cloud/operators.rst

 When ``wait_for_termination`` is False and ``deferrable`` is False, we just submit the job and can only track the job status with the :class:`~airflow.providers.dbt.cloud.sensors.dbt.DbtCloudJobRunSensor`.

-The below examples demonstrate how to instantiate DbtCloudRunJobOperator tasks with both synchronous and asynchronous waiting for run termination, respectively.
+The below examples demonstrate how to instantiate DbtCloudRetryJobOperator tasks with both synchronous and asynchronous waiting for run termination, respectively.
 To note, the ``account_id`` for the operators is referenced within the ``default_args`` of the example DAG.